 The University of Pennsylvania Carey Law School’s Career Planning & Professionalism Office (CPP) is designed to assist students with their job searches and with enhancing their professional skills.

 LLM students, who are considering new employment opportunities, as well as those planning to return to their current employer, are encouraged to utilize CP&P.

-Penn Law has an LLM and International Career Counselor, who organizes programs designed specifically to LLM students, including resume and cover letter drafting, and on networking, an interview skills programs, training in various electronic and other sources to give you information about employers, a mock interview program, and an attorney mentor program.
+The Law School has an LLM and International Career Counselor, who organizes programs designed specifically to LLM students, including resume and cover letter drafting, and on networking, an interview skills programs, training in various electronic and other sources to give you information about employers, a mock interview program, and an attorney mentor program.
 CP&P also brings in various speakers throughout the year.
 In addition, CP&P asks recent graduates to come back each year to speak about the job search process from their point of view.

 OCS counselors also work with LLMs individually to assist with designing a personalized job search strategy.
 They will review your resume and cover letters, conduct mock interviews, and answer career-related questions.

 However, be advised that CP&P does not obtain employment opportunities for students.
 It is incumbent upon all students, JD students and LLM students alike, to work very hard on their own job searches, making contacts with employers, pursuing opportunities, and following up on all possibilities.

 We also want to take a minute to talk to you, frankly, about the great difficulty LLMs have in finding legal employment here in the United States due to significant structural barriers.
 This is in contrast to the excellent opportunities many of our LLM graduates secure in their home countries or sometimes in a third country.